 - R277-445-2.
 Definitions.

 - Date of Enactment or Last Substantive Amendment

 - Authorizing, Implemented, or Interpreted Law

-E. "WPU" means weighted pupil unit: the basic unit used to calculate the amount of state funds a school district may receive.
+(2) "Weighted Pupil Unit" or "WPU" means the basic unit used to calculate the amount of state funds a school district may receive.

-A. A school may be classified as necessarily existent if it meets the following standards:
+(1) A school may be classified as necessarily existent if the school's ADM does not exceed:

 (d) 500 for four-year secondary schools; or

 (2) In addition to the requirements of Subsection (1), one-way bus travel over Board approved bus routes for any student from the assigned school to the nearest school within the district of the same type shall require:

 (a) students in kindergarten through grade six to travel more than 45 minutes; or

 (b) students in grades seven through twelve to travel more than one hour and 15 minutes.